 Single Rock Snowman Face

 If you’re short on time, try painting just a snowman’s face on a single rock.
-It’s quick, adorable, and perfect for beginners or a last-minute gift.
+It’s quick, adorable, and perfect for beginners or a last-minute teacher gift.

 Add a Little Sparkle

 For a bit of winter magic, incorporate some glitter paint or stick-on gems.
 I love how a little sparkle can transform a simple snowman into a dazzling centerpiece.
+You can even use these gems for unique snowman eyes and noses.

 Painted Scarf and Hat

 Dress your snowman in style with a painted scarf and beanie.
 In my experience, using bold colors like red and blue really makes these accessories pop.
+If this inspires you to make real accessories to wear, try crafting some cozy winter crochet patterns.

 Snowman Family Group